+MARKING OF OTHER FLOATING INFRASTRUCTURE

+IALA are aware of the advancements of technology and the novel uses of floating infrastructure in the marine environment.
+An example being the Ocean Cleanup project.
+This sort of floating infrastructure poses a risk to the mariner but is not easily categorised to fit with other areas of this guideline.
+When deciding on the marking of floating infrastructure the Competent Authority (AtoN) will need to assess the risk posed to mariner and the AtoN required to best mitigate this risk.

+This could include, but not be limited to:

+Yellow Marine Lights with a minimum range of 5 nm of a characteristic appropriate to the area or use.

+Yellow painting of all or part of the structures to be highly visible to mariners.

+Radar Reflectors mounted on the structure.

+AIS AtoN

+Racon

+Maritime safety information on these structures should be fully promulgated through correct charting and safety broadcasts as appropriate.

 Future requirements

 IALA is aware that there is an increasing quantity of energy devices and structures already in place and many more planned that may affect shipping.

-It is therefore recommended that National Authorities continuously monitor developments to ensure that any navigational problems caused by offshore structures are solved in a satisfactory manner.
+It is therefore recommended that Competent Authorities (AtoN) continuously monitor developments to ensure that any navigational problems caused by offshore structures are solved in a satisfactory manner.

 definitions and acronyms

-National Authority - the competent Authority for determining the marking of offshore structures.
+Competent Authority (AtoN) - the Competent Authority (AtoN) for determining the AtoN marking offshore structures.

-Energy Extraction Device (EED) - a wave or tidal generator.

 Highest Astronomical Tide (HAT) - is the highest level that can be expected to occur under average meteorological conditions and under any combination of astronomical conditions.
 HAT is not an extreme level, as certain meteorological conditions can cause a higher water level.

 Nautical mile – 1852m.

-Significant Peripheral Structure (SPS) – the corner wind generator on a rectangular OWF or other significant point on the periphery of an OWF.
+Significant Peripheral Structure (SPS) – the corner wind generator on a rectangular OWF or other structure on the periphery of an OWF.

-Transformer Station (hub) – a special structure within or outside the wave and/or tidal energy extraction field and/or OWF to which the individual generators are connected via a power cable.
-Power is transferred ashore from the transformer station by submarine cable.
-A ‘hub’ may be a separate fixed or floating platform, a unit very similar to the generators but carrying additional power conversion equipment.

-Usual Range – the usual range of the fog signal shall be calculated in accordance with IALA Recommendation E-109, on the calculation of the range of a sound signal.
+Usual Range – the usual range of the HWS signal shall be calculated in accordance with IALA Recommendation 0109, on the calculation of the range of a sound signal.

 Subsidiary Light – additional red light(s) located on offshore platform(s) used to mark the extremities of extensive installations and their interconnecting bridges.